So, what’s matcha?

 With every sip of matcha you're consuming those wonderful whole-leaf benefits.
 Considered a 'superfood' by many, matcha is highly regarded as one of the world's healthiest foods.

-Antioxidants occur naturally in plant-based foods such as fruits and vegetables.
-There are thousands of antioxidant compounds out there including vitamins A, C, and catechins.
-Antioxidants help or prevent cell damage caused by oxidants.
-(Get it?
-Antioxidants.)
-Matcha is full of antioxidants and has exponentially more than any other healthy foods out there including goji berries, blueberries, leafy greens, dark chocolate and nuts.
+Antioxidants: Antioxidants occur naturally in plant-based foods such as fruits and vegetables.
+There are thousands of antioxidant compounds that exist including Vitamins A, C, and catechins (commonly found in tea).
+Antioxidants prevent and reduce cellular damage caused by oxidation.
+Matcha is full of antioxidants and has exponentially more than other common healthy foods, such as regular green tea, berries, leafy greens and dark chocolate.

-Matcha green tea is an incredible source of the amino acid L-Theanine.
-Many studies suggest that supplementing L-Theanine in your diet can promote relaxation, reduced stress, and boost concentration and alertness.
-This is why high quality matcha is often used in tea ceremonies and has been historically used in meditation practices in Japan.
-This amino acid works hand-in-hand with the small amounts of caffeine that are native to matcha green tea to give you natural energy and mental alertness.
+L-Theanine: Matcha green tea is an incredible source of the amino acid L-Theanine.
+Many studies suggest that supplementing L-Theanine into your diet can promote relaxation, reduced stress and increased mental alertness.
+This amino acid works hand-in-hand with the small amounts of caffeine that are native to matcha green tea to give you natural boost of long-lasting energy.

 For more specific information on our matcha powder by grade or to find a matcha that’s right for you, check out our Matcha Buyer's Guide.